baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ## Deploying an application

 In this section, we are going to deploy the application on our kubernetes cluster.
-For that, we will use a deployment configuration and do the configuration of our local environment to be able to
+For that, we will use a deployment configuration and do the configuration of our local environment to be able to test the application.

 1. Deploy the `spring-petclinic-rest` app with this `Deployment` configuration: